-Pattern Name, Introduction, and Pattern Illustration Pattern Description (Context / Problem / Solution) Pattern Language Experienced World Feel the world in which they are living.
+Pattern Name, Introduction, and Pattern Illustration Pattern Description (Context / Problem / Solution) Pattern Language Experienced World Feel the 'world' in which they are living.
 You want to understand a problem and a person's concerns about it.
 In this context, if you try to understand what the other person is saying from your own perspective, you cannot understand what is truly meant.
 Therefore, hold a dialogue and try to understand how they perceive things within the "world" in which they are living.
-Words for a Dialogue Inner Viewpoint Immerse yourself into the world' in which they are living.
+Words for a Dialogue

 You listened to them talk about their experience.
 In this context, if you interpret their story from your perspective only, you cannot fully realize what meaning it holds for them and what feelings emerge from it.
 Therefore, feel the experience they shared with you as though it is your own by imagining how they see the world through their perspective.

 Words for a Dialogue

-18. Rather than trying to do everything by yourself, rely on your family to give them a Chance to Shine or let your children grow by being a Child in Charge.
+4.18 Rather than trying to do everything by yourself, rely on your family to give them a Chance to Shine or let your children grow by being a Child in Charge.